 Despite having a 33,000-square-foot studio space (ensuring ample room for even canvases to be six feet apart), being confined to New York under these circumstance is anxiety inducing nonetheless.
 “During the worst of the pandemic, I don’t know how I did it, and I have been through some sequestered times,” says Slonem.
 After having a near-fatal seizure from a medication he was prescribed 12 years ago, the artist had to stay in a hospital for two weeks, followed by months of rehabilitation.
 “During the pandemic, I’ve felt pretty energized.
 You realize how fragile your world is—and thank God my bird keepers were able to come here every day.”

 Slonem has used his time in quarantine to further develop two new bodies of work: blown-glass and bronze bunnies.
-Working with artisanal glassblowers at Idlewild Union in Seattle, Slonem strives to interpret the personalities of the bunnies in his paintings, rather than merely copy them.
+Working with artisanal glassblowers at Glass Eye Studio in Seattle, Slonem strives to interpret the personalities of the bunnies in his paintings, rather than merely copy them.
 “That’s what’s so wonderful about this project.
 It’s like breaking through a veil of limitation,” says Slonem.
 “Glass has this translucence and a vibratory quality that’s just so much lighter and ethereal.
 It’s a whole new world.”

 While he often incorporates diamond dust and metal powders in his oil paintings, three-dimensional media provides new possibilities to satiate his appetite for visual variety.
 “The range of color—isn’t it staggering?” says Slonem upon seeing a full spectrum of sculptural rabbits and bunny busts as arresting and diverse as his paintings.
 “You just want to eat them.
 It’s like jelly beans!”